-Florio's statement is clearly based on Ulysses’s celebrated speech in Dante’s Inferno 26: “non vogliate negar l’esperïenza / di retro al sol, del mondo sanza gente. / Considerate la vostra semenza: / fatti non foste a viver come bruti, / ma per seguir virtute e canoscenza” (Inferno 26.117-120) [“you must not deny / experience of that which lies beyond / the sun, and of the world that is unpeopled. / Consider well the seed that gave you birth: / you were not made to live your lives as brutes, / but to be followers of virtue and knowledge.”]
-This reliance on Dante’s Ulysses thus begins to direct our attention to the intertextual strategies Boccaccio employs in order to fashion his epic hero; from an elegiac weeper, which recalls Boethius of the beginning of the Consolatio or Dante of the Vita nuova, Florio grows into a hero similar to Ulysses, endowed with a similar captivating eloquence and a noble soul, which actively pursues virtue and glory.
+Florio's statement is clearly based on Ulysses’s celebrated speech in Dante’s Inferno 26: “non vogliate negar l’esperïenza / di retro al sol, del mondo sanza gente. / Considerate la vostra semenza: / fatti non foste a viver come bruti, / ma per seguir virtute e canoscenza” (Inferno 26.117-120) [“you must not deny / experience of that which lies beyond / the sun, and of the world that is unpeopled. / Consider well the seed that gave you birth: / you were not made to live your lives as brutes, / but to be followers of virtue and knowledge”].
+This reliance on Dante’s Ulysses directs our attention to the intertextual strategies Boccaccio employs in order to fashion his epic hero; from the elegiac weeper – which recalls Boethius of the beginning of the Consolatio or Dante of the Vita nuova – Florio grows into a hero similar to Ulysses, endowed with the same captivating eloquence and noble soul that actively pursues virtue and glory.

-At the same time, we should note how Boccaccio also makes sure to redeem his hero from the negative aspects that may have been present in Dante’s depiction of Ulysses.
-In the Amorosa visione, written a few years after the Filocolo, Boccaccio describes Ulysses as the one who “trespassed the boundary”: “Per voler veder trapassò il segno / dal qual nessun potè mai in qua reddire” (Amorosa visione, redaction A, 27.86-87) (“in his desire to see he trespassed the boundary from which no one has ever been able to return.”)
+At the same time, we should note how Boccaccio makes sure to redeem his hero from the negative aspects that Boccaccio perceived in Dante’s depiction of Ulysses.
+In the Amorosa visione, written a few years after the Filocolo, Boccaccio describes Ulysses as the one who “trespassed the boundary”: “Per voler veder trapassò il segno / dal qual nessun potè mai in qua reddire” (Amorosa visione, redaction A, 27.86-87) (“in his desire to see he trespassed the boundary from which no one has ever been able to return”).
 As Barolini has argued, Boccaccio here conflates Dante’s portrayal of Adam in the Paradiso – the one who is guilty of “il trapssar del segno” (Paradiso 26.117) – and his depiction of Ulysses in the Inferno – the one who journeyed “di retro al sol, del mondo sanza gente” in pursuit of knowledge.
 For Boccaccio of the Amorosa visione, Dante’s Ulysses is a transgressor in the manner of Adam, a pursuer of forbidden knowledge.

-It is highly significant, as a result, that in Florio’s allusion to Ulysses’s speech quoted above, Boccaccio omits the statement Dante put in Ulysses’s speech that man was born to pursue “virtute e canoscenza,” declaring instead that man is required to follow “virtute,” leaving aside the “canoscenza.”
+It is highly significant, then, that in Florio’s allusion to Ulysses’s speech quoted above, Boccaccio omits the statement Dante put in Ulysses’s speech, namely that man was born to pursue “virtute e canoscenza;” instead he declares that man is required to follow “virtute,” leaving aside the “canoscenza.”
 By this omission, Boccaccio appears to stress that his own hero is not driven by a similar transgressive passion, which ultimately brought destruction upon Ulysses and his companions.
-Furthermore – and no less important – whereas Dante transformed Ulysses into the traveler who did not return to his beloved, embarking on his destructive voyage instead, Florio’s mission is aimed at regaining his true love.
+Furthermore – and no less important – whereas Dante’s Ulysses is a traveler who does not return to his beloved because he embarked on his destructive voyage instead, Florio’s mission is aimed at regaining his true love.
 Boccaccio’s Florio is thus presented as a perfected version of Dante’s Ulysses.

-Florio’s transformation into an epic hero on a voyage in pursuit of his destiny over the course of Book 4 of the Filocolo is symbolically accompanied by his decision to take on a new name – Filocolo – and to disguise his true identity so as to avoid unnecessary dangers.
-Florio, in other words, begins to dissimulate and exercise his wit – again a highly Ulyssean trait – in order to be reunited with his beloved.
+Florio’s transformation into an epic hero on a voyage in pursuit of his love, over the course of Book 4 of the Filocolo, is symbolically accompanied by his decision to take on a new name – Filocolo – and to disguise his true identity so as to avoid unnecessary dangers.
+Florio, in other words, begins to dissimulate and exercise wit – again highly Ulyssean traits – in order to be reunited with his beloved.
 Whereas in the Duke’s first consolation, he compared Florio to Penelope, the passively waiting wife, now Florio clearly turns into a (corrected) version of Ulysses, a master of dissimulation, sailing the world in pursuit of his love.